wking/nmhive/README.rst

 ``GET /mid/<message-id>``
   Returns tags associated with a particular message as a JSON array.
-  If the given Message-ID isn't in the notmuch database, returns a 404.
+  Returns a 404 if the given Message-ID isn't in the notmuch database.

 ``POST /mid/<message-id>``
   Updates the tags associated with a particular message.
 The posted